My Facebook memories are full of puppy pictures. My real memories are full of ECAD dogs.

 I’m Facebook friends with his person and know that she has bouts of illness that keep her in bed.
 I think back to his puppy days when I would sit cross-legged on the floor with him in my lap, calming my breathing and teaching him to relax into me.
 I see photos of Sonoma cuddled right in beside his person and I know that the volunteer hours, the drive back and forth to Torrington and learning a new way...
 ECAD’s way... was worth it.

-Just like Heather, you can make a lifelong difference.
-If you are looking for an opportunity to be a service dog volunteer in CT, you have come to the right place.
+If you are looking for an opportunity to be a service dog volunteer, you have come to the right place.

 Current opportunities include the volunteer dog sitting weekend Home for the Weekend program, in which Service Dogs live in safe and loving volunteer homes over weekends or holidays.
 Volunteers are trained prior to working with the Service Dogs to ensure that their instruction remains consistent with what they are learning at ECAD.